Fukushima Contamination Discovered In Alaska’s Bering Strait

 The results come from samples collected by Eddie Ungott, a resident of Gambell, which is located on St. Lawrence Island.

-The discovery was not a surprise to residents in the area, who expected the radiation would eventually makes its way to them because of how ocean currents flow, Sheffield said.
+The discovery was not a surprise to residents in the area, who expected the radiation would eventually make its way to them because of how ocean currents flow, Sheffield said.

-Cesium-137 is a byproduct of nuclear fission, and exposure to high levels it can cause burns, radiation sickness, and, in come cases, death.
-Moreover, exposure to the radioisotope can increase the risk for cancer due to high-energy gamma radiation, according to the CDC.
+Cesium-137 is a byproduct of nuclear fission, and exposure to high levels it can cause burns, radiation sickness, and, in some cases, death.
+Moreover, exposure to the radioisotope can increase the risk for cancer due to high-energy gamma radiation, according to the U.S. Centers for Disease Control and Prevention.

-In 2016, radiation was detected off the coast of Oregon and in Canadian salmon caught in the area, reported the Statesman Journal.
+In 2016, radiation was detected off the coast of Oregon and in Canadian salmon caught in the area, reported The Statesman Journal.
 Researchers said the levels were low enough not to pose a threat to the population or the environment.

 Fukushima contaminants found as far north as Alaska's Bering Strait https://t.co/sxf1R7voaV pic.twitter.com/eKhl0zse1u